l0k9j/webversity/content/p/actions/privacy-tips.md

 Instead use privacy-first engines like Qwant, Duckduckgo or StartPage;
 * Review your **browser settings**.
 Especially the "Privacy and Security".
-Also enable "do no track" and disable "third party cookies".
+Also enable "do no track" and disable "third party cookies", and autocomplete searches.

 ## Passwords